aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ### Issue 1: Incompatible Data Types in Table

-With our table here, it looks like we can simply use some python functions in order  to find the average of the strenght column with a line such as sum[BOLTable['Str']], but this isn't actually the case.
+With our table here, it looks like we can simply use some python functions in order  to find the average of the strength column with a line such as sum[BOLTable['Str']], but this isn't actually the case.

 ![Test Image](https://github.com/aldenm01/stat386-projects/blob/main/assets/images/Error_0.png)